Monday, March 9, 2015

 Day 24: Thursday, January 24, 2008

-After I dressed Meadow and was ready we went to the dining area for breakfast.
+After I dressed Meadow and we were ready, we went to the dining area for breakfast.

-In the dining area, I talked to the parents and grandparents of Robert, a family from Louisiana, and Vanessa Person.
+In the dining area, I spoke with the parents and grandparents of Robert, a family from Louisiana, and with Vanessa Person.

-Lora came downstairs where she ate breakfast and joined in talking.
+Lora came downstairs, ate breakfast, and joined the conversation.

 We spent the morning taking pictures of our friends.